sevvara/ethics_fall2025/_casestudy/03-activity.md

 **Default Bias:**
 If you were trying to quickly access a news article or complete a task, would you realistically take the extra time to reject tracking?
 How does the “path of least resistance” shape decisions about privacy?

-## 3. The Ethical Dilemma (Critical Thinking)
+## 3. The Ethical Dilemma - Critical Thinking
 - Is Consent Really “Freely Given”?
 Regulations like the GDPR require that consent be voluntary and easy to withdraw.
 If rejecting cookies consistently requires more effort than accepting them, can we say users are freely choosing?

 **Structural Consent Failure:**
  Some scholars describe today’s consent system as a form of **structural consent failure**,  a system that appears to offer choice but is built so that meaningful refusal is difficult.
- Based on your experience in the activity, do you agree?
+- Based on your experience in the activity, do you agree?
- What would an ethical alternative to the current banner system look like?
+- What would an ethical alternative to the current banner system look like?